Kotlin/KEEP/proposals/stdlib/result.md

 ### Parameterizing by the base error type

-If `Kotlin` adds some form of support for type parameter default values and partial type inference, then we can consider extending `SuccessOrFailure` class with an additional type parameter `E: Throwable` that represents the base class for caught exceptions.
+If `Kotlin` adds some form of support for type parameter default values and partial type inference, then we can consider extending `Result` class with an additional type parameter `E: Throwable` that represents the base class for caught exceptions.
 For example, in input/output code there may be a desire to catch only `IOException` and its subclasses, while aborting on any other exception using something like `runCatching<_, IOException> { code }` assuming that return type can be still inferred